akeneo/pim-docs/cookbook/custom_entity/creating_an_attribute_type.rst

    :lines: 1-3
    :linenos:

-The name of the join tables for all ManyToMany associations must also be changed :
+The name of the join tables for all ManyToMany associations must also be changed:

 .. literalinclude:: ../../src/Acme/Bundle/CatalogBundle/Resources/config/doctrine/MyProductValue.orm.yml
    :language: yaml